KenyonBytes/python-morse-code/README.md

 ## License

-Morse Code Encrypt/Decrypt Command Line is distributed under the MIT license.
+python-morse-code is distributed under the MIT license.